Weapon Plus: Weapon XII

-Weapon XIII

-Weapon Plus created Weapon XIII, also known as Fantomex, at The World.
-While his experiment designation is Charlie Cluster-7, he usually goes by the name Jean-Phillipe.
-A part of Weapon Plus's Super-Sentinel program,Fantomex rebelled against his creators.
-As in the case of Weapon XII and VX, Fantomex's powers derive from Nanosentinel technology, such as his detachable nervous system, who becomes the techno-organic E.V.A, and his triple brain system, which can create "misdirection" illusions.

-Identical Brother to Weapon XV a.k.a Ultimaton.

-Weapon XIV

-In New X-Men #154 (May 2004), Grant Morrison's last issue of New X-Men, the telepathic quintuplets called the Stepford Cuckoos were identified as Weapon XIV.

-The Stepford Cuckoos' link to Weapon Plus is addressed in the Phoenix: Warsong miniseries, written by Greg Pak.

-Weapon XV

-Weapon XV, a.k.a.
-Ultimaton, was designed to be the Super-Sentinels' grand powerhouse.
-His time developing on The World facilities made him several generations more advanced than the preceding living weapons, also granting him control over Electromagnetic Radiation.

-He was killed after Wolverine destroyed the Weapon Plus space station that was designed as the Super-Sentinels HQ.

-Ultimaton was resurrected in The World and tasked by Fantomex with guarding a hidden chamber which held a child Apocalypse clone created from a blood sample taken from the one previously executed on the Celestial Ship.
-Upon the death of Fantomex in a fight between X-FORCE and Daken's Brotherhood, he self detonated and was later resurrected by a revived Fantomex to continue his role as caretaker of The World.

 Weapon XVI

 Weapon XVI, a.k.a.
 Allgod, is a "living religion", a virus that "attacks the faith reserves".
 People infected by Allgod worship the World, and become fanatically devoted slaves to it.
 Wolverine, Fantomex, and Noh-Varr team up to shut down the World (which has now become sentient), its weapons production, and Allgod along with it.

 Weapon Infinity

 Weapon Infinity, also known as Project: Deathlok, is the cyborg conversion of both ordinary citizens and then all superheroes in the future.
 The first steps were the reanimation of military corpses, then the wholesale conversion of dead bodies into "Deathloks", modelled after the hero of the same name.
 The Deathloks were then used to hunt down and convert all heroes of the future.
 Project: Deathlok was first seen in Dark Reign, and later fleshed out in the final arc of Wolverine: Weapon X. Uncanny X-Force has since elaborated on the project, revealing it to be Weapon Infinity during the 'Deathlok Nation' arc.